FAQs

 We’re unlikely to support applications where our funding represents only a small portion of the entire capital project costs.

-Can we apply if the local authority holds security of tenure for our site?
+Can we apply if we do not hold security of tenure for our site?

-Our project has already been funded through the Active Spaces Fund – can we apply again for the same project?
+Our organisation has previously been funded through the Active Spaces Fund – can we apply again?

 My organisation is faith based, can I still apply?